Posts by: Dmytro Konovalenko

 What Is OFAC?
 Office of Foreign Assets Control Explained [2026]

-OFAC stands for Office of Foreign Assets Control — a U.S. Treasury agency that administers and enforces economic and trade sanctions against foreign countries, governments, terrorist organizations, and individuals based on U.S. foreign policy and national security goals.
-What D Read more »
+OFAC — the Office of Foreign Assets Control — is a U.S. Treasury Department agency that administers and enforces economic and trade sanctions against foreign countries, governments, terrorist organizations, and individuals based on U.S. foreign policy and national security ob Read more »

 How long does an OFAC license last and how to extend it?